puniverse/capsule/README.md

 * `CAPSULE_CACHE_NAME`: sets the *name* of the root of Capsule's cache in the default location (`~` on Unix, `%LOCALAPPDATA%` on Windows)
 * `CAPSULE_CACHE_DIR`: sets the full path of the Capsule's cache
+* `CAPSULE_REPOS`: sets the list -- colon (`:`) separated -- of Maven repositories that the capsule will use; overrides those specified in the manifest or the POM.

 Capsule defines these variables in the application's environment: